agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/TESTING_PLAN.md

-# Phase 2.5 Semantic Progress & Tool Integration - Step-by-Step Testing Plan
+# Phase 2.5 Real MCP Tool Integration - Step-by-Step Testing Plan

 ## Overview
-This document outlines the step-by-step implementation and testing plan for Phase 2.5.
-Each step includes end-to-end tests in the `tests/` folder that can be run independently to verify progress.
+This document outlines the step-by-step implementation and testing plan for Phase 2.5: **Real MCP Tool Integration** using the **official MCP Python SDK** from [https://github.com/modelcontextprotocol/python-sdk](https://github.com/modelcontextprotocol/python-sdk).
+Each step includes end-to-end tests in the `tests/` folder that can be run independently to verify progress with **real MCP protocol**.

 ## Directory Structure
 ```